NeoRazorX/facturascripts/Documentation/EN/PanelController.rst

 The tabs when they are placed on the left, the information will be displayed of the selected tab.
 In these cases it is not necessary to specify the method.

-Example without specifying the method:
+Example without specifying the method.

-.. code :: php
+..code :: php
         $ this-> addEditView ('FacturaScripts \ Core \ Model \ Asiento', 'EditAsiento', 'accounting-entries', 'fa-balance-scale');
         $ this-> addListView ('FacturaScripts \ Core \ Model \ Partida', 'ListPartida', 'accounting-items', 'fa-book');

-Example with the method:
+Example with the method.

 ..code :: php

         $ this-> addEditView ('FacturaScripts \ Core \ Model \ Asiento', 'EditAsiento', 'accounting-entries', 'fa-balance-scale');
         $ this-> addListView ('FacturaScripts \ Core \ Model \ Partida', 'ListPartida', 'accounting-items', 'fa-book');